AlbanePATUREL/AI-AND-APPLICATION-Project/README.md

 The Y-axis represents the survival ratio from 0 to 1.

 &emsp; <img width="500" height="400" alt="graphesurvivalAge" src="plots\02_survival_by_age_tens.png" />
-This line chart illustrates how survival varies by age decade (0–9, 10–19, etc.).
+This line chart illustrates how survival varies by age decade (0–9, 10–19, etc.)

 Key insights:
 Children (0–9) and teens (10–19) have survival rates around 45–47%.